Vote on tentative contract with General Motors too close to call as more tallies are reported

 The contract was passing overwhelmingly in early voting at Jeep maker Stellantis.
 The union's vote tracker shows that 79.7% voted in favor with many large factories yet to finish.

+In the contracts with all three automakers, long time workers will get 25% general raises over the life of the deals with 11% up front.
+Including cost of living adjustments, they'll get about 33%, the union said.

+The contract took steps toward ending lower tiers of wages for newer hires, reducing the number of years it takes to reach top pay.
+Many newer hires wanted defined benefit pension plans instead of 401(k) retirement plans.
+But the company agreed to contribute 10% per year into the 401(k) instead.

-Local union officials say longtime workers at GM were unhappy that they didn’t get larger pay raises like newer workers, and they wanted a larger pension increase.
-Newer hires wanted a defined benefit pension plan instead of the 401(K) defined contribution plan that they now receive.
+At other factories, local union officials said that longtime workers at GM were unhappy that they didn’t get larger pay raises like newer workers, and they wanted a larger pension increase.

 Tony Totty, president of the union local at the Toledo powertrain plant, said the environment is right to seek more from the company.
 “We need to take advantage of the moment,” he said.
 “Who knows what the next environment will be for national agreements.
 The company never has a problem telling us we need to take concessions in bad economic times.
 Why should we not get the best economic agreement in good economic times?”